 Division of Statewide Accounting

-Merideth Hackney, a 30 year veteran of the State Controller’s Office, leads the agency’s Division of Statewide Accounting.
+Merideth Hackney, a thirty year veteran of the State Controller’s Office, leads the agency’s Division of Statewide Accounting.
 As Division Administrator she oversees statewide financial reporting, internal control systems, the management and development of statewide accounting systems, and the daily operations of statewide accounting processes.